oscarwestberg/Face-Tracking-Maya/README.md

 * [Oscar Westberg](http://oscarwestberg.github.io)

 # How to use
-* Open a face-rig in Maya with joints named as follows.
-Also add corresponding markers to your own face:
+* Open a face-rig in Maya with joints named as follows:
 ![](https://github.com/oscarwestberg/Face-Tracking-Maya/raw/master/rigreference.jpg)
 	1. leftouterbrow
 	2. leftinnerbrow